binetalo/binetalo/README.md

 - 👋 Hi, I’m Binetou LO
 - 👀 I’m interested in AIMS
-- 🌱 I’m currently learning pYTHON
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---